 Use of an adjustable cranial orthosis may be considered medically necessary following cranial vault remodeling surgery for synostosis.

-Use of an adjustable cranial orthosis for synostosis in the absence of cranial vault remodeling surgery is considered not medically necessary.
+Use of an adjustable cranial orthosis for synostosis in the absence of cranial vault remodeling surgery is considered investigational.

 Use of an adjustable cranial orthosis as a treatment of persistent plagiocephaly or brachycephaly without synostosis may be considered medically necessary when all of the following conditions have been met:

-the patient is between 3 and 18 months old
+the individual is between 3 and 18 months old

 documented failure of conservative therapy (repositioning and physical therapy) of at least 2 months duration

-the patient has a cephalic index that is at least two standard deviations above or below the mean for the appropriate gender and age.
+the individual has a cephalic index that is at least two standard deviations above or below the mean for the appropriate gender and age.

-Use of an adjustable cranial orthosis is considered not medically necessary for all other indications not outlined above.
+Use of an adjustable cranial orthosis is considered investigational for all other indications not outlined above.

 (See below for discussion of use of an adjustable cranial orthosis as a reconstructive service.)